Seeing in Three Dimensions: Stereoscopic Images and the Tutankhamun Spatial Archive, by The Griffith Institute

 We’ve been following the Griffith Institute’s progress on the Tutankhamun Spatial Archive and are so excited and happy for them to see this project go from strength to strength.
 Congratulations to the team!

-Title image: Photographs by Harry Burton, reproduced with permission of the Griffith Institute, University of Oxford, edited by Denis Pellerin.
+Title image: Photographs by Harry Burton, reproduced with kind permission of the Griffith Institute, University of Oxford, edited by Denis Pellerin, Brian May Archive of Stereoscopy.
+With many thanks to Jenni Navratil for providing additional information about the Tutankhamun Spatial Archive project used in this post.

 Copyright © The Stereoscopy Blog.
 All rights reserved.